Jab2870/grunt-markdown-site/README.md

  |    |- index.md
 ```

 In this example, both files will try to write to the file /blog/index.html

 For this reason, it is recommended that you don't give files the same name as a directory in the same parent directory

+### Hierarchy

+The global Docs object now contains `childPages` and `parentPages`.